hadjiprocopis/statistics-covid/README.md

 For a quick start:

+    # copy an example config file to your local dir
+    # from the test dir of the distribution, do not modify
+    # t/config-for-t.json as tests may fail afterwards.
     cp t/config-for-t.json config.json

     # optionally modify config.json to change the destination data dirs
+    # for example you can have undef "fileparams"
+    # "datafiles-dir": "data/files",
+    # and under "dbparams" (if you deal with SQLite)
+    # "dbdir" : "t/t-data/db",
-    # now fetch data from some default data providers:
+    # now fetch data from some default data providers,
+    # fetched data files will be placed in data/files/<PROVIDERDIR> (timestamped)
+    # and a database will be created.
+If you are dealing with SQLite
+    # the database will be at
+    #     t/t-data/db/covid19.sqlite
+    script/statistics-covid-fetch-data-and-store.pl \
+        --config-file config.json

+    # if you do not want to save the fetched data into local files
+    # but only in db:
+    script/statistics-covid-fetch-data-and-store.pl \
-    script/statistics-covid-fetch-data-and-store.pl --config-file config.json
+        --config-file config.json \
+        --nosave-to-file \
+        --save-to-db \
+        --provider 'World::JHU'

-The above will fetch the latest data and insert it into an SQLite database in `data/db/covid19.sqlite` directory.
+The above examples will fetch the latest data and insert it into an SQLite database in `data/db/covid19.sqlite` directory (but that depends on the "dbdir" entry in your config file.
 When this script is called again, it will fetch the data again and will be saved into a file timestamped with publication date.
 So, if data was already fetched it will be simply overwritten by this same data.

+It will also insert fetched data in the database.
+There are three modes of operation for that, denoted by the `replace-existing-db-record` entry in the config file (under `dparams`).
+Clarification: a _duplicate_ record means duplicate as far as the primary key(s) are concerned and nothing else.
+For example, [Statistics::Covid::Datum](https://metacpan.org/pod/Statistics%3A%3ACovid%3A%3ADatum)'s
+PK is a combination of
+`name`, `id` and `datetimeISO8601` (see [Statistics::Covid::Datum::Table](https://metacpan.org/pod/Statistics%3A%3ACovid%3A%3ADatum%3A%3ATable)).
+If two records have these 3 fields exactly the same, then they are considered _duplicate_.

+> `ignore` : will not insert new data if duplicate exists
+>
-As far as updating the database is concerned, only newer, up-to-date data will be inserted.
-So, calling this script, say once or twice will make sure you have the latest data without accummulating it redundantly.
+> only newer, up-to-date data
+> will be inserted.
+So, calling this script, say once or twice will
+> make sure you have the latest data without accummulating it
+> redundantly.
+>

-**But please call this script AT MAXIMUM one or two times per day so as not to obstruct public resources.
+> **But please call this script AT MAXIMUM one or two times per day so as not to
+> obstruct public resources.
 Please, Please.**
+>

-When the database is up-to-date, analysis of data is the next step.
+> When the database is up-to-date, analysis of data is the next step.
+>

-In the synopis, it is shown how to select records from the database, as an array of [Statistics::Covid::Datum](https://metacpan.org/pod/Statistics%3A%3ACovid%3A%3ADatum) objects.
-Feel free to share any modules you create on analysing this data, either under this namespace (for example Statistics::Covid::Analysis::XYZ) or any other you see appropriate.
+> In the synopis, it is shown how to select records from the database,
+> as an array of [Statistics::Covid::Datum](https://metacpan.org/pod/Statistics%3A%3ACovid%3A%3ADatum) objects.
+Feel free to
+> share any modules you create on analysing this data, either
+> under this namespace (for example Statistics::Covid::Analysis::XYZ)
+> or any other you see appropriate.

 # CONFIGURATION FILE